Glycine receptor: Adults

-In mature adults, glycine is a inhibitory neurotransmitter found in the spinal cord and regions of the brain.
+In mature adults, glycine is an inhibitory neurotransmitter found in the spinal cord and regions of the brain.
 As it binds to a glycine receptor, a conformational change is induced, and the channel created by the receptor opens.
 As the channel opens, chloride ions are able to flow into the cell which results in hyperpolarization.
-In addition to this hyperpolarization which decreases the likelihood of action potential propagation, glycine is also responsible for decreasing the transmission of both inhibitory and excitatory neurotransmitters as it binds to its receptor.
-This is called the "shunting" effect and can be explained by Ohm's Law.
+In addition to this hyperpolarization, which decreases the likelihood of action potential propagation, glycine is also responsible for decreasing the release of both inhibitory and excitatory neurotransmitters as it binds to its receptor.
+This is called the "shunting" effect and can be explained by Ohm's law.
 As the receptor is activated, the membrane conductance is increased and the membrane resistance is decreased.
-According to Ohm's Law, as resistance decreases, so does voltage.
-A decreased postsynaptic voltage results in a decreased transmission of neurotransmitters.
+According to Ohm's law, as resistance decreases, so does voltage.
+A decreased postsynaptic voltage results in a decreased release of neurotransmitters.

 Embryos

 In developing embryos, glycine has the opposite effect as it does in adults.
 It is an excitatory neurotransmitter.
-This is due to the fact that chloride has a more positive equilibrium potential in early stages of life due to the high expression of NKCC1.
+This is because chloride has a more positive equilibrium potential in early stages of life due to the high expression of NKCC1.
 This moves one sodium, one potassium and two chloride ions into the cell, resulting in a higher intracellular chloride concentration.
 When glycine binds to its receptor, the result is an efflux of chloride, instead of an influx as it happens in mature adults.
 The efflux of chloride causes the membrane potential to become more positive, or depolarized.
 As the cells mature, the K+-Cl- cotransporter 2 (KCC2) is expressed, which moves potassium and chloride out of the cell, decreasing the intracellular chloride concentration.
 This allows the receptor to switch to an inhibitory mechanism as described above for adults.